This post has the following content warnings:

 He's burning again, panting heavily, drawing in large, ragged, heaving breaths to try to soothe his lungs and convince his body he's still alive.
 But he doesn't still, and doesn't relax, because the scene in front of him is... not... safe.

-The ground is a lot less frozen than by the rest of the shore, probably because of the presumably explosive fire that had been here before.
-You can see the earth, and even some dry burnt grass.
+The ground here is a lot less frozen than by the the shore, probably because of the presumably explosive fire that happened here: he can see the packed earth, and even some dry burnt grass.
 But the thing that catches the eye, in the middle of the scorched circle, is a corpse.

 Now he remembers what being dead means.
 He agrees with his past self, this is worse than being cold.
 The corpse's shrunk into itself, hugging itself, on its knees with its face bowed down.
 This person's flesh has been completely charred away, melted off their bones and consumed by whatever foul magic they must have been performing shortly before their demise.